-A major challenge in polymer science, with respect to novel functional and even multifunctional materials, is the understanding and control of hierarchical structured supramolecular polymers and nano-objects created by (macro)molecular self-assembly.
+A major challenge in polymer science and supramolecular chemistry, with respect to novel functional and even multifunctional materials, is the understanding and control of hierarchical structured supramolecular polymers and nano-objects created by (macro)molecular self-assembly.
 Such complex self-assembled structures will provide constant progress in materials science and play a key role for innovative solutions.
-Our goal is to fine-tune specific and complex functionality across all length scales (nano to macro) through molecular design and novel hierarchically structured systems.
-In this context, we explored in the past years the design and structure-property relations of molecules capable to self-assemble into supramolecular nano-fibers and nano-objects.
-The molecules were for example tailored to function as nucleating/clarifying agents for semi-crystalline polymers, as charge storage additives in electret materials, as nano-fibers for filtration applications and as efficient organo- and hydrogelators.
+A goal is to fine-tune specific and complex functionality across all length scales (nano to macro) through molecular design and novel hierarchically structured systems.